The Energetics of Content Creation in an AI World

 Automate content creation.
 Automate social media.
 Automate marketing.

 Your perspective is not inefficient.
-Your voice is not a bottleneck.
+Your voice and the way you personally express is not a bottleneck.
 The time it takes to think something through and share it in your own words is not wasted effort.

 It’s the signal.